Ableton/aqt-stylesheets/README.md

 ```
   ctest -V -C Release
 ```

-You might set the following variables:

-- Boost_INCLUDE_DIR   to the folder, where Boost headers are found

 In case the CMake files shipped with Qt are not found, set the CMAKE_PREFIX_PATH to the Qt installation prefix.
 See the